xapian/xapian-docsprint/language_specific/c++/index.rst

 method on a ``Xapian::Error`` object to get a human readable string including all the information the object contains.

-Because ``Xapian::Error`` is an abstract bass class you need to catch it by reference::
+Because ``Xapian::Error`` is an abstract base class you need to catch it by reference::

     try {